Carphone Warehouse: Big Brother

 The company were the sponsors for the United Kingdom's version of Big Brother from 2004 to 2007.
 In 2006, they also sponsored Celebrity Big Brother and related Celebrity Big Brother shows on Channel 4.

 On 17 January 2007, in response to alleged racism in Celebrity Big Brother, Charles Dunstone said: "We are talking to Channel 4.
 The sponsorship is constantly under review.
 Clearly we are against racism.
 Most people understand that the person who has their name associated with the programme does not necessarily condone the content."

 On 18 January 2007, Carphone Warehouse announced that it had suspended its sponsorship of the show as Channel 4 had not taken sufficient action in response to the alleged racism in the show.
 On 8 March 2007, the company permanently dropped its sponsorship of the show.

 Appy Awards

 In April 2011, Carphone Warehouse sponsored the Appy Awards, calling them "the United Kingdom’s first major app awards ceremony designed to recognise innovation and development in app technology".

+Carphone Warehouse staff nominated around 1,000 apps from which a panel of judges produced a shortlist of 50, announced by Hammond in February 2011.
+In an online process, about 30,000 votes were cast by the public to choose the winners.
+Most of the shortlisted apps are free to download but others require a one-off or an ongoing payment.
+Finland-based Rovio Mobile's 2009 game Angry Birds, which recently passed the 100-million download mark, won the award for Best App of the Year along with a win in the Best Game App category and a nomination in the Best Time Waster App category.
+Lima Sky's Doodle Jump, which topped 10 million downloads in March 2011, was nominated in both the Best Game App and Best Time Waster App categories but failed to win either.